tritonJS826/masters-way/README.md

 1. Download repository

-2. Install all dependencies in the mw-webapp directory
+2. Install all dependencies in the root directory

 `pnpm i`

-3. Create .env file inside mw-webapp folder with variables from .env.example (ask Ekaterina for values)
+3. Create .env file inside all modules folder with variables from .env.example (ask Ekaterina for values)

-4. Run application
+4. You can run all modules locally (don't forget about database, you should up them manualy)

 `pnpm run start`